 Northeast Indiana has a mixture of urban and rural areas with varying transportation options.
-With more than 100 miles of trails (for those with the ability) shopping, churches and socialization may be a little more accessible.
-Public transit and paratransit with Citilink and CTN in Allen County and regional providers in surrounding counties are invaluable as they provide access to planned medical care and events.
+With more than 100 miles of trails (for those with the ability), shopping, churches and socialization may be a little more accessible.
+Public transit and paratransit with Citilink and Community Transportation Network (CTN) in Allen County and regional providers in surrounding counties are invaluable as they provide access to planned medical care and events.
 Spontaneous opportunities or sudden changes of plans, however, can be problematic.
-For the person where income isn’t a problem, there are significantly less transportation problems…but those are not the routine.
+For the person where income isnt a problem, there are significantly less transportation problems but those are not the routine.

 In 1800, a trip from NYC to Indiana would have taken five weeks on horseback.
 In just 50 years, that was trimmed to just two days as trains were introduced.
 Now, astronauts circle the globe in about 90 minutes.
 AWS Foundation dreams of an evolutional change to provide the freedom of transportation for the person with a disability.
 The promise of autonomous vehicles will be truly transformational if we can overcome the barrier of cost.